XbibzOfficial/Web-Crash-UI-/README.md

 # Web Crash UI ( ANDROID )

-# how does web crash ui work?🙄 :
+# How does web crash UI Work?🙄 :

 A Web Crash UI typically refers to the user interface (UI) elements that appear when a web application or browser encounters a critical error, causing it to crash or become unresponsive.
 Here's how it generally works: